 Importance of Marketing Plan Evaluation

-It goes without saying that marketing is the biggest and most important aspect of any company.
+It goes without saying that marketing is the most significant and most important aspect of any company.
 Whether you’ve recently set up a new business or have been around for years, having a marketing concept or plan is critical to your organisation’s overall bottom line and continued success.

 A definite strategy helps you determine the – who, what, where when, why and how of your business.
 It also sets out your essential goals and strategies for promoting your product or service.
 A common trend noticed amongst most business owners is that once the marketing effort is underway, they tend to neglect future marketing.
 By doing this, your company numbers will suffer, and will not grow in both size and revenue.